grommet/grommet/src/js/components/Layer/README.md

 **onEsc**

-Function that will be called when the user presses the escape key inside the Layer.
+Function that will be called when the user presses the escape key inside the layer.

 ```
 function